All Episodes

 And the reason is because of stories like this.

-For 25, 30, 40 years, you know, we hear the left describe a six-month-old baby as an unviable tissue mass.
+The reason is you here again for 25, 30, 40 years, you know, we hear the left describe a six-month-old baby as an unviable tissue mass.

 Okay, well, there's a great unwashed out there that believes that.

-And that dealing with it is a cure for illness.
+There's a great unwashed that has been made to believe that pregnancy is an illness and that dealing with it is a cure for illness.

-All the things the left has tried, you have to come to grips with the idea that a bunch of numbskulls, we call them low information voters, believe it.
+All the things the left has tried, you have to come to grips with the idea that a bunch of numbskulls, we call them low-information voters, believe it.

-However, as medical science has advanced and has there been the it's abundant evidence that it isn't an unviable tissue mass.
+However, as medical science has advanced and has there been abundant evidence that it isn't an unviable tissue mass, that it's actually things that you think everybody would understand without having to be told.

-Well, these are new recent discoveries to several low information people.
+Well, these are new, recent discoveries to several low-information people.

-And so the pro-choice crowds taken a little bit of a hit, as have the feminists in Planned Parenthood, both in their fundraising and precisely because of stories like Dave's here.
+And so the pro-choice crowd's taken a little bit of a hit, as have the feminists in Planned Parenthood, both in their fundraising and precisely because of stories like Dave's here.

 It's been a slow slog, but nevertheless.